Cereal

 While moving your hand to the left corner of your mouth, change the

-"x" and your straight index finger a couple of times.
-The
+"x" a couple of times.
+Remember, the

-movement is from right to left.
+movement is from right to left (if you are right handed).

 Daniel: What would be a memory reminder for "Cereal"?